RHIT-CSSE/csse220/Docs/course_policies.md

   students who will serve as CSSE 220 assistants at different times.
 Be sure to visit the learning center whenever you need assistance and an instructor is not available.
-* Sophomore residence (Percopo Hall) has tutors available to help anyone with CSSE220: Lewis Kelley and Connor Boyle.
-See hours for Sophomore Residence tutors and Connor's calendar.
+* Sophomore residence (Percopo Hall) frequently has tutors available to help anyone with CSSE220
+* The CSSE Labs often have student lab assistants who can help with 220
 * Besides the instructors, in-class assistants, and other resources noted above, other students in the course can often be a great source of help.
 And they will also learn more as they explain things